Paris – The 10 Best Art Museums

 BELOW: two paintings by Robert Delaunay (left) and a sculpture by Henri Laurens (right).

-Upcoming Exhibitions at the Pompidou
+Current Exhibition at the Centre Pompidou

-Previous Exhibition at the Pompidou
+Previous Exhibits at the Pompidou

 To learn more about Neel’s ideals and art, please read our article “Alice Neel in the Guggenheim Bilbao — Astonishing Paintings.”